Wego.com: History & Milestones

+In 2020, Wego introduced the ability for users to complete flight and hotel bookings directly on the platform, via its Book on Wego feature.
+CEO Veitch indicated in a 2019 interview that the feature had been "rolled out progressively over the past two years".
+Wego expanded the direct booking feature to Pakistan in 2025.

 In 2021, Wego launched ShopCash, an online shopping cashback rewards and deal discovery app for the MENA Market.
 In a strategic move to expand its reach into business travel and expense management, Wego acquired Travelstop, a platform that simplifies business travel and expense management for companies globally, in October 2023.

+In May 2026, Wego introduced cryptocurrency and stablecoin payment options through a partnership with Triple-A..
+The following month, Wego announced partnership with the Saudi Arabia’s Ministry of Hajj and Umrah to facilitate Umrah visa submission and related services on Wego's platform, becoming one of the first platforms globally to offer digital Umrah solutions.

 Market activity

 Wego's core markets are in the MENA and INSUB.
 Wego has been identified as the top travel app in the MENA region for flight search and booking.
-In 2022, Wego holds the number 1 rank in travel bookings in the KSA.
 Wego partners up with various smartphone manufacturers (Samsung being a prime example) to have their app come preinstalled.
 Wego also inked a partnership with Huawei’s Petal Search, an easy-to-use application and search engine pre-installed on Huawei smartphones.

 Each month Wego sends flight and hotel booking referrals worth US$2B to its travel partners.
 In addition to partnerships with hotels, airlines and OTAs, Wego continuously collaborates with tourism boards of various countries, such as Great Britain, Japan, Czech Republic, Thailand, Singapore, South Korea, Jordan, Macao and many others, to increase travel demands to and from said countries.